 Reflective portfolios or collections of work completed through the course of the programme

 In the final stage of the course, you will need to complete an independent study worth 60 credits (a third of the total number of credits).
 This gives you two options, firstly an Independent Study to address a sustainable leadership or responsible management problem or secondly to prepare a Journal Article on a particular aspect of ethical or sustainable business.

 Our academic experts

-Orla Kelleher is the Programme Leader for this MSc and Module Leader for two modules.
+Orla Kelleher is the Programme Leader for this MSc and Senior Lecturer in Responsible Management.
+She is also the Sustainability Champion for College of Business, Law and Social Sciences.
 Orla specialises in work-based learning, working primarily with corporate organisations on talent development and organisational change.
 Before she joined academia, Orla was director of her own executive training company and a senior business consultant, working extensively in the public and private sector in Ireland.
 She is also a member of the UN PRME UK and Ireland network and the UN PRME working group on Sustainable Mindset, and is carbon literacy certified.

 Dr Fred Paterson is Associate Professor for Sustainable Business and leads the Sustainable Business and Clean Growth research cluster.
 He works closely with regional, national and international academic and policy organisations in the arena of enterprise support for pro-environmental business.